Bangladesh Television: 2024 arson attack

+2024–present: Post-Sheikh Hasina regime

+On 18 August 2024, the adviser of information and broadcasting, Nahid Islam, called for the speedy modernization of all institutions under the Information and Broadcasting Ministry including BTV, criticizing them for being stagnant.
+He stated that BTV was more like the network itself of the 1980s and 1990s.
+On the same day, Jahangir Alam was removed as the director general, being appointed as the Officer on Special Duty in the Ministry of Public Administration.
+Nahid Islam later advised BTV not to broadcast any programming pleasing the government, and instead to work in favor of the people.
+Mahbubul Alam is appointed as the new director general of Bangladesh Television on 22 September 2024.
+The network launched its news-oriented channel, BTV News, on 31 December 2024.

 Television stations

 Bangladesh Television operates two main television stations in Dhaka and Chittagong, of which the station in Dhaka is relayed nationwide via its fourteen relay stations, known as upakendra (উপকেন্দ্র) in Bengali, throughout Bangladesh.
-About 2 million television sets in the country receives signals from BTV, and covers more than 90% of the Bangladeshi area.
+About 2 million television sets in the country receive signals from BTV, which covers more than 90% of the Bangladeshi area.
+VHF Band III, UHF Band IV, and UHF Band V are reserved for use by Bangladesh Television.

-The relay stations are located at Natore, Khulna, Mymensingh, Sylhet, Rangpur, Noakhali, Brahmanbaria, Thakurgaon, Rajshahi, Jhenaidah, Satkhira, Patuakhali, Ukhia, and Rangamati respectfully.
+The relay stations are located at Natore, Khulna, Mymensingh, Sylhet, Rangpur, Noakhali, Brahmanbaria, Thakurgaon, Rajshahi, Jhenaidah, Satkhira, Patuakhali, Ukhia, and Rangamati respectively.
 The network announced to establish six more regional BTV stations for the rest of Bangladesh's divisions, namely Barisal, Khulna, Mymensingh, Rajshahi, Rangpur, and Sylhet.
 The first station of BTV outside Dhaka was established in Natore in 1974.
-It was formerly a regional station airing original programming, but was later converted to a relay station simulcasting programming from BTV's Dhaka station.
 Later, more relay stations of BTV were established across the country.
 BTV's first contemporary regional television station was established in Chittagong in 1996.